BilgiPasa/sorting-algorithms/README.md

 I didn't copy-pasted any code from AI or websites.
 I wrote them myself.
 (Also I don't like using AI.)

+I think bubble sort is broken.
+So, I will ad it to the implemented list when I fix it.

-Implemented sorting algorithms (from fastest to slowest*): Bubble Sort, Selection Sort, Bogo Sort.
+Implemented sorting algorithms (from fastest to slowest*): Selection Sort, Bogo Sort.

 Implemented languages (from fastest to slowest**): C#, Java, Python.